This is the multi-page printable view of this section. Click here to print.

 Memorymeminfonode_memory_MemTotal_bytesTotal memory

-Memorymeminfonode_memory_MemAvailable_bytesAvailable memory (used to determine memory shortage)
+Memorymeminfonode_memory_MemAvailable_bytesAvailable memory (used for determining memory shortage)

-Memorymeminfonode_memory_MemFree_bytesFree memory (empty memory)
+Memorymeminfonode_memory_MemFree_bytesFree memory

-Memorymeminfonode_memory_Buffers_bytesIO buffer
+Memorymeminfonode_memory_Buffers_bytesIO buffers

-Memorymeminfonode_memory_Cached_bytespage cache
+Memorymeminfonode_memory_Cached_bytesPage cache

-Memorymeminfonode_memory_SwapTotal_bytestotal swap
+Memorymeminfonode_memory_SwapTotal_bytesTotal swap

 Memorymeminfonode_memory_SwapFree_bytesRemaining swap

-Filesystemfilesystemnode_filesystem_size_bytestotal filesystem size
+Filesystemfilesystemnode_filesystem_size_bytesTotal filesystem size

-Filesystemfilesystemnode_filesystem_free_bytestotal free space
+Filesystemfilesystemnode_filesystem_free_bytesTotal free space

-Filesystemfilesystemnode_filesystem_avail_bytesSpace actually available to the user (available space for unprivileged users)
+Filesystemfilesystemnode_filesystem_avail_bytesSpace actually available to unprivileged users

 Table.
-Node Exporter Key Metrics
+Main Node Exporter metrics

-Node Exporter Collector and metric collection settings
+Node Exporter collector and metric collection settings

 Color mode

-./node_exporter
+./node_exporter \

-./node_exporter
+./node_exporter \

 Code block.
-Enable specific Collector of Node Exporter
+Enable specific Node Exporter collectors

 Color mode

-./node_exporter
+./node_exporter \

 --collector.disable-defaults # Disable default metrics

-./node_exporter
+./node_exporter \

 --collector.disable-defaults # Disable default metrics